catherinemoresco/PDFProject/README.md

 #####Image Processing Tests:
 From within tests/cvtests, run the command `python -m unittest -v cv_unit_tests`.

-The folder 'cvtests' contains the test file and source files for our image processing algorithms.
+The folder 'cvtests' contains the test file and copies of source files for our image processing algorithms.
 More specific information about which functions and what functionality the tests are concerned with is within 'cv_unit_tests.py'.

 *- Megan and Catherine*